GFZ-Centre-for-Early-Warning/REM_RRVS/README.md

 The installation as described here for Ubuntu 14.04, but should be similar on other linux distributions.
 In order to run the application locally do the following:

-###A) Setup virtualenvironment and add the project source code
+###A) Setup the project source code
+We recommend using a virtual python environment, but you can also skip step 2-4.
+1. Get a copy of the source code git clone https://github.com/GFZ-Centre-for-Early-Warning/REM_RRVS
-1. $ sudo pip install virtualenv
+2. $ sudo pip install virtualenv
-2. go to root of project folder and run $ virtualenv venv this creates a new folder venv to hold the virtualenvironment
+3. go to root of project folder (usally the webfolder e.g. "/var/www/rrvs") and run $ virtualenv venv this creates a new folder venv to hold the virtualenvironment
-3. run $ venv/bin/activate to start the enviroment ($ deactivate to stop it)
+4. run $ venv/bin/activate to start the enviroment ($ deactivate to stop it)
    now you can install python libraries localy in a virtual environment not affecting the host systems python libraries.
-4. $ venv/bin/pip install Flask Flask-WTF Flask-SQLAlchemy Flask-Security Flask-Login Flask-RESTful flask-kvsession geoalchemy2 geojson redis
 5. sudo apt-get install redis (used for server-side caching)
-5. copy the rrvstool folder that holds the flask application into the the venv directory
+6. Use $pip install -r python-requirements.txt
+7. Adjust the rrvs_config.py.example and save it as rrvs_config.py

-###B) Setup the database**
+###B) Setup the database
 For production:
 1. Create and connect to a database e.g. called rem on the server (or adjust the name accordingly in the rrvs_config.py)
 2. run the templating script for a rem database from within the database (https://github.com/GFZ-Centre-for-Early-Warning/REM_DBschema)